Cork Greyhound Stadium

 Cork Greyhound Stadium was a greyhound racing stadium on Western Road in Cork, Munster.
 It is not to be confused with Curraheen Park.

 Origins

-The first greyhound track in Cork was known as The Show Grounds Greyhound Track and ran from 1928-1935 but closed on 20 September 1935 following the decision to relocate to a site nearer the city centre.
+The first greyhound track in Cork was known as The Show Grounds Greyhound Track and ran from 1928 to 1935 but closed on 20 September 1935, following the decision to relocate to a site nearer the city centre.
 The site chosen was between Western Road and the north bank of the River Lee near the Wellington Bridge.

 Opening

 Less than one year after the closure of the circuit at the Showgrounds the second Cork track opened for business on 13 June 1936.
-Pat O’Brien was installed as the manager.
+Pat O'Brien was installed as the manager.

 History

 The Irish provincial tracks pressured the Irish Coursing Club for the right to stage Ireland's premier event, the Irish Greyhound Derby which had been exclusively run in Dublin.
 During a vote in 1939 the club agreed to let Limerick host the race followed by Cork in 1941 but due to the Foot-and-mouth disease in 1941 racing had ceased and when the ban on racing was lifted Cork unfortunately ruled themselves out from being able to host the event at such short notice.

 In 1942 the chance to hold the Derby was taken despite the fact that Cork could not match the prize money offered by the Dublin tracks.
 Record crowds attended the event won by Uacterlainn Riac.
 Cork never hosted the Derby again but in 1944 the Laurels was inaugurated at the track over 500 yards and would soon become a classic race.